yelrom0/nokia-fastmile-5g-gw3-admin/README.md

-# Nokia Fastmile 5G 3 Admin
+# Nokia Fastmile 5G Gateway 3 Admin

-This code is designed to auth and administer the Fastmile 5G Gateway via Python, in order to more easily automate tasks and eventually integrate the device into Home Assistant
+This code is designed to auth and administer the Fastmile 5G Gateway via Python, in order to more easily automate tasks and eventually integrate the device into Home Assistant.

+NOTE: This was tested on a Fastmile 5G Gateway 3 with hardware version `3TG00799ABAA` and software version `1.2304.00.0075`.
+There are no guarentees it will work on any other hardware or software versions.

+Use these scripts at your own risk.
+I am not responsible or liable for any damage or issues caused by this software.

 ## Running